rust-lang/blog.rust-lang.org/posts/Rust-1.86.0.md

 ### `HashMap`s and slices now support indexing multiple elements mutably

-The borrow checker will prevent simaltaneous usage of references returned from `get_mut` methods.
-To get around this the standard library now provides a `get_disjoint_mut` helper on slices and `HashMap` to retrieve mutable references to multiple elements simaltaneously.
+The borrow checker prevents simultaneous usage of references obtained from repeated calls to `get_mut` methods.
+To safely support this pattern the standard library now provides a `get_disjoint_mut` helper on slices and `HashMap` to retrieve mutable references to multiple elements simultaneously.
 See the following example taken from the API docs of [`slice::get_disjoint_mut`](https://doc.rust-lang.org/stable/std/primitive.slice.html#method.get_disjoint_mut):
 ```rust
 let v = &mut [1, 2, 3];
 if let Ok([a, b]) = v.get_disjoint_mut([0, 2]) {